jennahd/PiN_meta-tutorial/README.md

 gunzip anvio/P_atlantis_metagenome.db.gz
 ```

 Next, we are going to use Whokaryote to sort the metagenomic contings into eukaryotic and prokaryotic fractions.
 I've already run protein calling using prodigal (the default in whokaryote) since that step takes some time.
-You can find the file here: [whokaryote/contigs_genes.gff](whokaryote/contigs_genes.gff)
+You can find the file here: [whokaryote/contigs_genes.gff](whokaryote/contigs_genes.gff).
+TIP: Whokaryote might work better if we used a gene caller specific for eukaryotes in metagenomes, such as [MetaEuk](https://github.com/soedinglab/metaeuk) ([Karin, Mirdita, and Söding, 2020](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00808-x)).

-Check how many threads you have on your computer (using 4 should be okay for most laptops).

 First, let's activate our conda environment
 ```
 conda activate whokaryote
 ```

+Check how many threads you have on your computer (using 4 should be okay for most laptops).
 Then run Whokaryote
 ```
 whokaryote.py \